nhs-digital-gp-it-futures/BuyingCatalogueOrdering/README.md

 ### Running the Integration Tests

-Start the application as decribed in [running the application](#running-the-application) and run the integration tests using your preferred test runner.
+Start the application as described in [running the application](#running-the-application) and run the integration tests using your preferred test runner.